Udhul/dynamic-config-manager/docs/api_reference.md

 ## Validation Helpers

-`attach_auto_fix()` adds a model validator which pre-processes incoming values before Pydantic validation.
+`attach_auto_fix()` adds a model validator which processes incoming values before/after Pydantic validation.
 Important keyword arguments:

-- `mode="before" | "after"` – when the validator runs.
+- `mode="before" | "after"` – when the validator runs relative to Pydantic validation.
 - `numeric_policy` – how numeric values outside their bounds are handled.
 - `options_policy` – behaviour when a string is not in allowed `options`.
 - `range_policy` – handling of two-value ranges.